 According to the Great Lakes Integrated Sciences and Assessments Program, “snowfall has increased in northern lake-effect zones in the Great Lakes basin even as snowfall totals in Illinois, Indiana, and Ohio have declined with rising temperatures.
 Warmer Great Lakes surface water temperatures and declining Great Lakes ice cover have likely driven the observed increases in lake-effect snow.”
 As temperatures rise, resulting in a warmer Great Lakes, lake-effect zones will have higher lake-effect snowfall.
 Areas in the southern great lakes may see more lake-effect rain.

-- Straw Bale Gardening in Michigan’s Thumb – With a large lot next to our cottage consisting mostly of sand and a little acidic oak leaf loam, the opportunity to put in a really successful garden was remote.
+Straw Bale Gardening in Michigan’s Thumb – With a large lot next to our cottage consisting mostly of sand and a little acidic oak leaf loam, the opportunity to put in a really successful garden was remote.
 So Melissa decided to experiment.
+The results were surprising.

-- Michigan has definite opinions on Climate Change – It turns out Michigan residents have a strong viewpoint on climate change.
+Michigan has definite opinions on Climate Change – It turns out Michigan residents have a strong viewpoint on climate change.
 Michigan has even stronger expectations of what to do about it.
+Needless to say, most residents think that there is both a public (government) and a private (business) responsibility to address this important issue.